Azeemhusain13/Ai_Post_Similarity/README.md

-# AI Post Similarity Matching & Topic Clustering
+# AI Post Similarity Matching & Topic Clustering (Live)

 This project builds an AI pipeline to identify **similar posts** and group them into **topic clusters** using semantic embeddings and vector similarity search.